CRACK COCAINE ADDICTION TREATMENT CENTER IN ORANGE COUNTY

 After detox, crack cocaine addiction rehab clients typically enter an on-site residential treatment program.
 During this intensive therapeutic program, individuals have the opportunity to speak with experienced counselors and other addiction professionals about their issues, learn valuable coping strategies, and build supportive relationships with others in recovery.

-If detox is not required—either because the person has already gone through detox elsewhere or because they are returning to treatment to support ongoing recovery, clients have the option of entering an outpatient treatment program.
+If detox is not required—either because the person has already gone through detox elsewhere or because they are returning to the treatment facility to support ongoing recovery—clients have the option of entering an outpatient treatment program.
 Outpatient programs are generally less restrictive than residential programs, allowing clients to come and go from the facility to maintain a job, attend classes, be with family, etc. Outpatient treatment may also be used as a direct follow-up to residential treatment.

 At Yellowstone Recovery in Southern California, we strive to provide expert crack cocaine addiction rehab to people from all walks of life.
 With our residential, outpatient, intensive outpatient (IOP), and aftercare treatment options, we help individuals escape a life of addiction and get successful, long-lasting results.

-If you’re struggling with a crack addiction, you deserve the same respect and care as everyone else.
-Call us today at (888) 941-9048 to get help from a team that sees who you really are—and truly believes in what you can become.
+If you’re struggling with crack addiction, you deserve the same respect and care as everyone else.
+Call us today at (888) 418-4188 to get help from a team that sees who you really are—and truly believes in what you can become.

 Intensive Outpatient (IOP)